B4PT0R/StreamPy/README.md

 For more details on how it works, check the streamlit_deferrer_explanation.md file in the repo or the module's code directly.

-The project is open source with MIT license.
-You can therefore use it and tweak it in any way you like provided that you credit me for the work done!

 StreamPy is only the first part of a larger project.
-My goal is to include an LLM agent (GPT4) with coding capabilities, that will have the session in context (including user inputs in the console as well as feedbacks from the interpreter), will be able to run snippets, interact with the editor and use streamlit widgets profitably for richer output and interactivity.
+My goal is to include an LLM agent (GPT4) with coding capabilities, that will have the session in context (including user inputs in the console as well as feedbacks from the interpreter), will be able to run code, interact with the editor and use streamlit widgets profitably for richer output and interactivity.
 This python-specialized LLM agent is almost finished and working fine, it just needed this kind of interactive interface to leverage its full potential, so stay tuned !

 The project is mostly working but still an early prototype and have not yet been thoroughly tested.
 Some widgets/syntaxes may not work properly (most will) and you may run into errors or undesired behaviour.
 If you want to report a bug or feel like contributing to the project, feel free to check the [GitHub repository](https://github.com/B4PT0R/StreamPy) or reach me out directly at bferrand.maths@gmail.com.
 Any contribution to the project will be met with enthusiasm and gratitude. :)